 Now, the characters are possibly the most “interesting” part of the manga.
 As I mentioned in the very beginning, these characters are not meant to all be likable.
 In fact, none of them are my favorite characters despite this being one of my favorite manga.
 But that’s not really the point, since they are meant to be realistic.
 I would never consider myself or any of the people in my life one of my favorite characters if they were in an anime or manga.
 Real life people are much simpler than anime characters that each have bold hairstyles, unique weapons, perfect figures, etc. Real humans are not perfect, do not always have a happy ending in life, and are usually just some unnoticeable background character that you pass by once or twice during your life but leave no impact on you at all.

-Punpun is one of the only places where I think the manga has a couple problems.
+Punpun is one of the only parts where I think the manga has a couple problems.
 While overall I actually like Punpun a lot, sometimes he just makes decisions that are a little too stupid even for him.
-More in the recent chapters (around where the story is almost finished at the moment), I feel like Punpun has kind of become mean and a little annoying at times.
+In the later chapters, I feel like Punpun becomes mean and a little annoying at times, though this is mainly due to an overload of stress and is honestly not really anything too surprising given his difficult circumstances.
 It’s not enough to hurt the manga overall, but I thought I should mention it.
 Inio acknowledges that Punpun has changed a lot as well by drawing him in an extremely different way than he was ever depicted before.
 Punpun's main source of drama comes from remembering his middle school crush Aiko.
 Punpun seems to always be going back and thinking about Aiko, and much of the parts that I dislike a little about him involve her.

 Throughout the manga, Punpun goes through different drama and relationships, problems and anxieties, and different designs.
 The characters he meets (especially the girls he is close to) change each time.
 The story often focuses on characters other than Punpun in order to piece together the entire story.
 I won’t talk about all them as it would take too long, but if you want to see all of the characters who are very important at some point, just go to the character list.